tobyweston/blog/source/_posts/2009-08-01-abstracting-reentrantreadwritelock.markdown

 {% endcodeblock %}

-So why not wrap the boiler plate code up in a micro-DSL and pass a closure to execute?
+Why not wrap the boiler plate code up in a mini DSL and pass in a lambda to execute the cleanup?
 Any implementation must call both lock and unlock and re-throw any exceptions.
 The following test shows this to be true.

 <!-- more -->